OWASP/Go-SCP/src/cryptographic-practices/README.md

 to message decryption, ensuring the message has not been tampered with.
 On the other hand, you have Public key cryptography or asymmetric cryptography which makes use of pairs of keys: public and private.
-Public key cryptography is less performant as symmetric key cryptography for most cases, so its most common use-case is sharing a symmetric key between two parties using assymetric cryptography, so they can then use the symmetric key to exchange messages encrypted with symmetric cryptography.
+Public key cryptography is less performant than symmetric key cryptography for most cases, so its most common use-case is sharing a symmetric key between two parties using assymetric cryptography, so they can then use the symmetric key to exchange messages encrypted with symmetric cryptography.